naomiyocum/tribute-page/README.md

-This is the first Responsive Web Design Project in freecodecamp.
+This is the first Responsive Web Design Project on freecodecamp.

 It is a Bob Marley tribute page.